sdneon/node/doc/api/net.md

 [`socket.connect()`][] take a `path` parameter to identify IPC endpoints.

 On Unix, the local domain is also known as the Unix domain.
 The path is a file system pathname.
-It gets truncated to an OS-dependent length of `sizeof(sockaddr_un.sun_path) - 1`.
+It will throw an error when the length of pathname is greater than the length of `sizeof(sockaddr_un.sun_path)`.
 Typical values are 107 bytes on Linux and 103 bytes on macOS.
 If a Node.js API abstraction creates the Unix domain socket, it will unlink the Unix domain socket as well.
 For example, [`net.createServer()`][] may create a Unix domain socket and [`server.close()`][] will unlink it.
 But if a user creates the Unix domain socket outside of these abstractions, the user will need to remove it.
 The same applies when a Node.js API creates a Unix domain socket but the program then